Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Ryan Eggold’s Law & Order Character Forces Detective Riley To Make Heartbreaking Decision

-Things don't go as planned when Det.
-Vincent Riley offers his troubled brother, played by Ryan Eggold, a shot at fixing a mistake on Law & Order
+Things didn't go as planned when Det.
+Vincent Riley offered his troubled brother, played by Ryan Eggold, a shot at fixing a mistake on Law & Order.

 Det.
-Vincent Riley (Reid Scott) may have spent his whole career aiming to uphold the law — but his brother proved that he has no qualms about breaking it.
+Vincent Riley (Reid Scott) may have spent his career upholding the law — but his brother proved that he has no qualms about breaking it.

 RELATED: Here's Why You Recognize Ryan Eggold, Law & Order's Latest Guest Star

-It was the first time Law & Order fans got to meet Riley’s brother.
+It was the first time Law & Order fans got to meet Matt Riley.

-Eggold — who is Scott’s close friend in real life — played the conflicted sibling, caught between his law-abiding brother and a pal on the wrong side of the law.
+Ryan Eggold of New Amsterdam — who is Scott’s close friend in real life — played the conflicted sibling, caught between his law-abiding brother and a pal on the wrong side of the law.

 “It really lets us in to who (Vincent) Riley is and the kind of man he is at the end of the day, what he really stands for,” Scott told NBC Insider of the emotional episode.